hungovercoders/platform.teamconfig/ReadMe.md

 ### How to Add Teams

-To add a team you need to add information to a team to this folder, following an example of a team already present, that meets the schema schema provided here.
+To add a team you need to add information to a new team to in the teams folder.
+You can copy an [example](/teams/conversions_team.json) of a team already present as a good starting point, that meets the [schema](/teams/schema/team.schema.json) provided, rename the file and start amending the schema.
 Once you have added a team you should [validate](#how-to-validate-teams-schema) the teams against the schema again to ensure no rules have been broken.
+If there are any legitimate schema errors please fix your team implementation.
+If you need to add missing enums that are now part of your organisation please go to ["How to Amend Schema"](#how-to-amend-schema).

+### How to Amend Teams

+To amend a team implementation simply open the relevant file in the teams folder, then edit the properties you require ensuring that you adhere to the [schema](/teams/schema/team.schema.json).
+When complete again perform [validation](#how-to-validate-teams-schema)).
+If you need to add missing enums that are now part of your organisation please go to ["How to Amend Schema"](#how-to-amend-schema).
 ### How to Amend Schema

 You may need to amend the [schema](/teams/schema/team.schema.json)) to meet local needs, particularly the values available in the lookups for different properties.